Helen Jones: Constituency issues

 In November 2003, Jones accused her local ambulance service of being a "shambles" and criticised delays in answering 999 calls.

 In early 2007, Jones criticised Scottish Power Manweb for continuing to send bills to a deceased relative's home.
 She said in the Commons that "Scottish Power Manweb's policy is a blatant attempt to obtain money for electricity which has not been used."

 Jones has engaged in a fierce war of words with Warrington Borough Council on numerous occasions, notably in 2007 when she obtained emails that revealed the council's Chief Executive had explored the possibility of legal action against her following an Adjournment Debate in the Commons (where Jones had accused the council of failing to answer her letters on concerns raised by Warrington North constituents).
 Jones condemned the council's threat as a "waste of time and money", reminding them that any comments made in the House enjoy legal protection.
 She claimed that the council's threat to sue her for defamation "raised questions about the competence" of council officers.
 Jones responded to the threat in the Liverpool Daily Post by stating: "Maybe they think it will shut me up – but it won't.
 I will continue to speak up for my constituents."

 In 2007, Jones also made local headlines when she posed with a cardboard cut out of the council's Chief Executive in protest at her alleged failure to tackle important community issues, including anti-social behaviour in the Orford area.
 She accused the council of "showing disrespect" to people in the north of the town and told the Warrington Guardian at the time that: "Our Chief Executive appears to have gone missing."

 In April 2016, a councillor called for dramatic improvements to the 'poisonous' relationship between Jones and Labour party councillors.

 In May and June 2019, Jones attracted criticism from local councillors who had resigned from the Labour Party.

 Personal life

-Jones married Michael Vobe on 23 July 1988.
-They have one son, born June 1989, and live in Warrington North in the village of Culcheth.

 Jones employed her husband as her parliamentary assistant.